 - 1. Make sure the gun isn't loaded by use of a visual inspection - 2.
 Carefully read all installation instructions thoroughly before doing any work. - 3.
 Check the function of the rifle.
-The safety should work properly in all 3 positions.
+The safety should work properly and have a positive snap from the On to the Off position.
 The trigger should move freely and not make any contact with the trigger guard.
 Check the bolt handle to make sure it doesn't touch the stock.